Unity-Technologies/ziva-vfx-utils/docs/introduction.rst

 It supports use cases such as updating a rig when new geometry is published and transferring a Ziva rig from one character to another.

-:doc:`zUI_menu` is a beta UI to help navigate the Ziva setup in Maya.
-Among other things, it can help list objects in the simulation, find their attachments, quickly navigate and select Ziva DG nodes, and drop into painting maps.